All Episodes

 And I was wondering, your intuitive powers, are you using yogi or the chakras, calming of the quiet, quieting the mind with the use of yogi, or how are you doing this?

-Well, the description of yoga Many people feel it's actually contained within a biblical scripture.
+Well, the description of yoga, many people feel is actually contained within biblical scripture.

-And the word yoga itself is derived from the term yoke, meaning to link the mind, the body, and the spirit, which exactly parallels Jesus' teaching.
+And the word yoga itself is derived from the term yoke, meaning to link the mind, the body, and the spirit, which is exactly parallels Jesus' teachings.

 So yoga is very much part of the intuitive development process.